TianZengSky/TianZengSky.github.io/_posts/2025-03-25-How-to-create-a-universe.md

 We begin by defining a 2D "universe box" where particles initially follow a near-uniform grid with small perturbations.
 This mimics the early universe's density fluctuations that later grow into galaxies under gravity.
 And then we output a plot to have a visual expression of the initial perturbation field.

+We can simply discuss the implementation of initial perturbation.
+The initial density fluctuations in the universe originate from quantum fluctuations during cosmic inflation.
+These perturbations follow a Gaussian random field with a nearly scale-invariant power spectrum (predicted by ΛCDM cosmology).
+In our 2D simulation:

+·Gaussian displacements (dx, dy) model these primordial density variations.

+·Amplitude control: sigma sets the perturbation magnitude, analogous to the primordial fluctuation amplitude.
+Smaller sigma → Weaker perturbations → Slower structure formation/ larger region that the simulation corresponds to.

+·Scale dependence: The /np.sqrt(2) normalization ensures proper variance distribution in 2D Cartesian coordinates.

+·The initial velocity field (vx, vy) is scaled from displacements.
+This implements the Zel'dovich approximation – a first-order Lagrangian perturbation theory that relates initial velocities to density gradients.